Request for Proposals

 TYPES OF PROPOSALS

-1. Full Research Projects: Full research projects are typically awarded between $150,000 and $400,000.
-Researchers must propose a clear and well-developed research question including detailed randomization design and sample size estimates.
+Full Research Projects: Full research projects are typically awarded between $150,000 and $250,000 with a maximum award size of $400,000.
+Researchers must propose a clear and well-developed research question including detailed randomization design and power calculations according to relevant minimum detectable effect sizes.

-2. Pilot Studies: Pilot studies may be awarded up to $50,000.
+Pilot Studies: Pilot studies are eligible for up to $50,000 in funding.
+However, if researchers apply to receive short-term research management (STReaM), pilot studies are eligible for funding of up to $75,000.
 Researchers should seek to answer a particular research question; however, the design and implementation require further testing and piloting.
-Random assignment does not necessarily need to occur during a pilot study, but proposals should explain how the pilot will lead to a randomized evaluation in the future.
+Random assignment does not necessarily need to occur during a pilot study.
+Proposals should explain how the pilot will lead to a randomized evaluation in the future.

-3. Short-Term Research Management (STReaM): In this RFP cycle, we are offering the opportunity to apply for STReaM, a new program that provides 3-6 months of research management support from J-PAL NA staff.
+In this RFP cycle, we will be offering the opportunity to receive short-term research management (STReaM).
+This is a program that provides approximately six months of research management support from J-PAL NA staff.
 This support can be used for either full studies or pilots, and may include but is not limited to: coordinating communication across stakeholders; refining randomization implementation design and consent procedures; pilot design and implementation; study process monitoring.
-For this application cycle, STReaM would come in addition to, and not as a substitute for, any funding that is awarded through the RFP.
-For more information about STReaM and to apply, please see the website or contact [email protected]
+For more information about STReaM and to apply, please visit the STREAM webpage or email us at email@example.com